-Dr. Jenna Liphart Rhoads BSN, MS, and Ph.D., nurse, educator, and writer at NurseTogether, says people who have frequent or persistent urinary tract infections may want to try these tips at home which aid in the prevention and treatment of UTIs
+Dr. Jenna Liphart Rhoads, BSN, MS, and Ph.D., nurse, educator, and writer at NurseTogether, says people who have frequent urinary tract infections may want to try these tips at home, which aid in the prevention and treatment of UTIs.

 - Drink plenty of water: Frequent emptying of the urinary bladder will flush bacteria and other microbes out of the urethra.
 Also, diluted urine will be less painful to excrete than concentrated urine.

-- Drink cranberry juice: Cranberry juice is naturally very acidic, and the acidity of the juice will aid in the elimination of bacteria and other microbes in the urinary tract that is causing an infection.
+- Drink cranberry juice: Cranberry juice is naturally very acidic.
+The juice's acidity will aid in eliminating bacteria and other microbes in the urinary tract that are eliminating causing an infection.

 Note: These are suggestions to use alongside your doctor's treatment plan, not to replace any medical advice.

 Avoiding High Costs When Treating a UTI at Urgent Care

 Seeking help from urgent care can be expensive and non-transparent.
 Several options can help you reduce your out-of-pocket cost, especially if you do not have insurance or your insurance has high deductibles.